webprofusion/certify-docs/docs/dns/providers/certifydns.md

 ---

 # Certify DNS
 Certify DNS is a cloud hosted version of the acme-dns standard (CNAME delegation of acme challenge TXT records to a dedicated challenge response service).
-This service can be enabled Certify The Web users through the https://certifytheweb.com License Keys tab when signed in.
+This service can be enabled through the https://certifytheweb.com License Keys tab when signed in.
 The service is compatible with most existing *acme-dns* clients so it can be used with other ACME clients on all operating systems.

 **With Certify DNS, you create a special CNAME record in your domain DNS, instead of a TXT record.
 This CNAME record points to the Certify DNS cloud service and handles ACME challenge responses for your domain.**